 Respecting the Rights of Others

-As a cooperating and caring community, members are challenged to think of others as more important than themselves.
+As a collaborating and caring community, members are challenged to think of others as more important than themselves.
 The practical demonstration of mutual respect is most evident in the residence hall setting.
 The following guidelines are representative of the greater principle of treating others as you would like them to treat you.

 - Excessive Noise: Is not appropriate at any time.
 A student misusing any sound equipment will be asked to remove the equipment from the residence.
 Computers and printers should be used with discretion and regard for others.